 A special event, Club Day, is set aside at the beginning of the fall semester for new students to learn more about campus organizations.
-In addition, organizations and meetings are advertised on campus bulletin boards.
+In addition, organizations and meetings are advertised on campus bulletin boards and on stall news.
 For more information about specific organizations, contact the Office of the Vice President for Student Affairs and Institutional Advancement.